 Lesson learned: Focus on moving one metric at a time.
 This simplifies every single decision you make and helps prioritize which actions to take.”

 Boom!
 That’s it.
 From Mark and the Facebook team themselves.
-They really know how to grow, but you see?
-They wanted to focus on just one thing at a time.

 You need to grow the number of leads that you are getting.